Devil's Reign: Daredevil: Woman Without Fear

-After her visit to Mayor Wilson Fisk, Elektra in her Daredevil attire meets up with Matt Murdock where he learns about her visit.
+After her visit to Mayor Wilson Fisk, Elektra in her Daredevil attire meets up with Matt Murdock, who learns about her visit.
 After making out with Matt while recalling her training with Stick, meeting Aka of the Hand, and training with the Hand where she finished off one Hand ninja with one of her sais, Elektra has coffee with Robert 'Goldy' Goldman as she sees Aka in the streets.
-Upon making it to the forest, Elektra in her Daredevil attire encounters Aka as jumps off a cliff.
+Upon making it to the forest, Elektra encounters Aka as jumps off a cliff.
 Back on the road, Elektra swerves off the road due to a deer appearing on the road.
 After recovering, Elektra finds a dart in one of the tires, puts on her mask, and goes hunting for what appears to be Aka only to avoid a trap.
-She finds the culprit responsible in the form of Kraven the Hunter who is looking for a challenge.
+She finds the culprit responsible in the form of Kraven the Hunter, who is looking for a challenge.

 Kraven mentions that he is looking for a challenge and wants to take on Elektra who holds the title of "World's Deadliest Assassin".
 As Elektra states to Kraven that he is being used, Kraven states that he knows that she took her file from Mayor Wilson Fisk and it will benefit them both.
-Kraven mentions how Mayor Fisk told him about how Elektra betrayed Daredevil once and was associated with the Hand.
+Kraven mentions how Fisk told him about how Elektra betrayed Daredevil once and was associated with the Hand.
 After Kraven intercepts one of Elektra's attacks, the police arrive responding to the car accident.
 Kraven the Hunter flees to obtain something golden to keep up his insurance policy while Elektra subdues the police and makes off in their police car.
 After a flashback with Aka, Elektra finds that Kraven got to Goldy as she is attacked by the Thunderbolts unit.
 After fighting them off, Elektra catches up to Kraven and Goldy as Aka is shown watching from the rooftops.
-When the Thunderbolts agents catches up, Kraven quotes to Elektra that Mayor Fisk also gave him the law.
+When the Thunderbolts agents catches up, Kraven quotes to Elektra that Fisk also gave him the law.

 Elektra engages Kraven in battle as Goldy and the Thunderbolts agents stand back.
 When Kraven manages to punch Elektra, Goldy throws a snowball at him as the Thunderbolts agents restrain him.
 Elektra manages to kick Kraven before entering a school.
 He pursues Elektra and is defeated by her as Aka appears noting that Elektra is still trying to recruit Matt Murdock.
 Aka then disappears as Elektra notices that the Thunderbolts agents are clearing the school.
 Borrowing a jacket from a student, Elektra meets up with Goldy who states that Matt Murdock was killed in his apartment.
 She vows to make Mayor Fisk pay for this as Goldy notes that it's always part of the plan.